 By now, millions of smartphone subscribers have heard countless advertisements touting 10, 15, 30 (or unlimited) gigs of data shared between users on their personal cell phone plans.
-Consumers are being bombarded with bandwidth information from AT&T, T-Mobile, Verizon and other carriers, and I believe this makes for a smarter prospect when discussing bandwidth offers for shared, VPS, dedicated and collocation hosting.
+Consumers are being bombarded with bandwidth information from AT&T, T-Mobile, Verizon and other carriers, and I believe this makes for a smarter prospect when discussing bandwidth offers for shared, VPS, dedicated and colocation hosting.
 Even so, there are variables in hosting requirements that go far beyond what we’ve come to expect on our smartphone plans.

 Home or business bandwidth versus contracted bandwidth for hosting